-During 2019 and 2018 there were no fees paid to Raich or Baker in connection with the Company's compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
+During 2020 and 2019 there were no fees paid to Baker in connection with the Company's compliance with Section 404 of the Sarbanes-Oxley Act of 2002.

-No other fees were billed by Raich or Baker for the last two years that were reasonably related to the performance of the audit or review of the Company's financial statements and not reported under "Audit Fees" above.
+No other fees were billed by Baker for the last two years that were reasonably related to the performance of the audit or review of the Company's financial statements and not reported under "Audit Fees" above.